Jack12816/greppy/docs/guide/10_structure.md

 * ``package.json`` Package meta data - gives a short description of the package including dependencies.
     See: [http://package.json.nodejitsu.com](http://package.json.nodejitsu.com)

-* ``README.md`` An getting started document, describing the workflow and helping new developers to find a starting point.
+* ``README.md`` A getting started document, describing the workflow and helping new developers to find a starting point.

 * ``bin/`` The script directory in which scripts are located.